Baseball in the United States: World Baseball Classic

 The World Baseball Classic is the most well known international baseball tournament in the United States, and is broadcast on FOX.
 The World Baseball Classic is held every March, every three to four years in the United States and other countries, and is the biggest international baseball tournament in the world.

 The United States national baseball team, more commonly referred to as Team USA, has competed in all iterations of the tournament.
-They reached the quarterfinals in 2006, the semifinals in 2009, the quarterfinals in 2013, before finally winning their first championship in 2017.
+They reached the quarterfinals in 2006, the semi-finals in 2009, the quarterfinals in 2013, before finally winning their first championship in 2017.

 The 2023 World Baseball Classic saw rivals Team USA and Samurai Japan play in the final.
 This matchup was watched by up to 5.2 million Americans, more than the number of viewers at the MLB postseason NLDS and Wild Card Series.
 Viewership peaked at 6.5 million as Shohei Ohtani struck out Mike Trout to secure Japan's 3rd World Baseball Classic Championship.

 Independent baseball

-Independent baseball leagues also exist, primarily placing their teams in suburban municipalities that lack minor league baseball teams of their own.
-Most such leagues operate with a level of talent comparable to the middle and lower ends of the minor league system; the Atlantic League, which operates mostly in the Northeast megalopolis, aims to be comparable in level of play to the higher level minor leagues.
+Independent baseball leagues also exist, primarily placing their teams in suburban municipalities that lack minor league baseball teams of their own, particularly in the Northeast megalopolis.
+Most such leagues operate with a level of talent comparable to the middle and lower ends of the minor league system.
+During Major League Baseball's reorganization of the Minor League system, the four most prominent independent leagues (the Atlantic League, American Association, Frontier League, and Pioneer Baseball League) were invited to became MLB Partner Leagues, working to promote the sport in areas not served by organized baseball in turn for being scouted by MLB franchises for potential talent and testing possible rule changes.
+The Pioneer League had previously been an affiliated Rookie league, but was dropped during the reorganization and opted to continue play as an independent league.